ºù«Ӱҵ Innovation Spine

 What is the ºù«Ӱҵ Innovation Spine?

-The South Yorkshire Investment Zone status allows us to bring this vision to life and seek the inward investment required to link up the University of ºù«Ӱҵ's spinout pipeline growth with the growth of technology-rich start-ups in the city.
-Key existing incubation space at ºù«Ӱҵ Technology Parks and laboratory facilities at both University campuses will also be linked to the spine; further concentrating intellectual property rich businesses into the city centre driving economic growth and job creation.
+The South Yorkshire Investment Zone status allows the partners to bring this vision for the Innovation Spine to life and seek the inward investment, capital development programmes and business support ecosystem required to link up the University of ºù«Ӱҵ's spinout pipeline growth with the growth of technology-rich start-ups in the city.

 The University’s track record